How To Build Your Author Platform With Your Blog And An Email List

 It is not such a difficult task now.
 Social media and the Internet have allowed anyone to create a following and build a successful means of promotion.

-Then following a few people and posting hundreds of messages with links about where to buy their book.
+Then follow a few people and post hundreds of messages with links about where to buy their book.

-Or worse, thinking that the killer phrase of, check out my book, is all that is needed to start books sales rolling in.
+Or worse, thinking that the killer phrase of, check out my book, is all needed to start book sales.

 Not only will sales fail to eventuate, but this approach will also drive people away in droves.

-It will fail to build what you really need, which is your author platform and audience.
+It will fail to build what you need, which is your author platform and audience.

 Yikes, I’ve been on Blogspot for a long time.
 Thanks for the warning.
 I set up a WordPress page for my daughters business but the thought of losing my comments and articles on Blogspot is scary.
 I guess I haven’t changed it because all my social media links are to it as well as my physical printed bookmarks, business cards, posters, social media sites, and the back matter of my books.
 Can I transfer everything from Blogspot to a WordPress site?
 I backed up all my articles (learned that a long time ago when a friend was hacked .
 She lost years worth of her blog).
 I’ve investigated a WordPress template specifically designed by an author for authors.
 I am seriously thinking about changing.
 Change is the name of the game in publishing.
 Since Google dropped Google + I’m not surprised at the thought of them dropping Blogspot.
 It was easy to use and comfy.
 Need to get out of my comfort zone!
 Even if it means changing all my marketing and back matter.
 My new book is coming out July 2019, and I was going to do a 2nd edition on my first book anyway.
 So now is a good time.
 You have a great website, love the graphic design, clean, easy to read, great graphics, gets right to the point.
 I’ll keep on reading your posts.
 Thanks for the tips.